 Figure 1: Solder mask and paste mask on a PCB

-Solder masks and paste masks are often mentioned in the same setting, and that means it can be hard for a beginner to draw a line between them.
+Solder masks and paste masks are often mentioned in the same setting, making it challenging for beginners to draw a line between them.

 There can also be circumstances where you want a mask on the top but not the bottom layer, or vice versa.
-Solder mask essentially covers the entire top or bottom surface, only leaving out the areas where components would make circuit board shopping, various things might get you confused.
-Whether you are going for a single-sided PCB, a double-sided PCB, or any other type of PCB, You can contact with the copper traces of the board.
+Solder mask essentially covers the entire top or bottom surface, only leaving out the areas where components would make circuit board shopping; various things might get you confused.
+Whether you are going for a single-sided PCB, a double-sided PCB, or any other type of PCB, You can contact the board’s copper traces.

 Paste mask, on the other hand, is a material that is applied to the areas that have been left uncovered by the solder mask to assist in the soldering process.

-The paste is commonly used to connect surface-mount components to pads on a PCB during soldering, but it is can also work with through-hole pin-in-paste components by using a stencil, a syringe or jet printing to apply the mask in or over the holes.
+The paste is commonly used to connect surface-mount components to pads on a PCB during soldering.
+Still, it is can also work with through-hole pin-in-paste details by using a stencil, a syringe, or jet printing to apply the mask in or over the holes.

 So, while solder mask is used, during manufacturing, to prevent the oxidation of copper traces and the formation of solder bridges, paste mask is applied, during assembly, onto the points where component pins make contact with the PCB to facilitate a firm, reliable bond between them.

-Stencils made for solder mask application are different from those made for paste mask in that the former leaves uncovered the areas on a board that the latter covers, and vice versa.
+Stencils made for solder mask application are different from those made for paste masks in that the former leaves uncovered the areas on a board that the latter covers, and vice versa.

-Paste mask is typically gray, but as you can learn it in the next chapter, a solder mask is available in many colors.
+The paste mask is typically gray, but as you can learn in the next chapter, a solder mask is available in many colors.